 This Roasted Cauliflower with Chipotle and Lime recipe is a must-have if you are a fan of chipotle, and you might be tempted to give it a try even if you don’t really like cauliflower.

 It’s because you can’t really even tell it’s cauliflower with the spicy-smokey seasonings and the tangy flavor from the lime.

-There are so many new recipes using cauliflower now – cauliflower rice (like this one, this one or this one), mashed cauliflower, cauliflower pizza crust, cauliflower potato salad, cauliflower buffalo “wings” just to name a few.
+There are even recipes for mashed cauliflower, cauliflower pizza crust, and cauliflower buffalo “wings” just to name a few.

-Cauliflower is a good, low-carb alternative to white starchy potatoes and it can adapt to different flavor combinations like chipotle + lime.
+Cauliflower is a good, low-carb alternative to white starchy rice and because it has a neutral flavor, it can adapt to different flavor combinations like this chipotle + lime recipe.